SoftFever/OrcaSlicer/doc/calibration/input-shaping-calib.md

 ### Resonance Compensation

 The Klipper Resonance Compensation is a set of Input Shaping modes that can be used to reduce ringing and improve print quality.
-Ussualy the recommended values modes are `MZV` or `EI` for Delta printers.
+Usually the recommended values modes are `MZV` or `EI` for Delta printers.

 1. Pre-requisites:
    1. In OrcaSlicer, set: